TiagoLopesGomes/NMR_scripts/README.md

 # NMR_scripts

-This repository contains some scripts for Nuclear Magnetic Ressonance prcessing.
+This repository contains some scripts for Biomolecular Nuclear Magnetic Ressonance processing and data conversion.

 Check usage inside the scripts.